rbautisf/spring-auth-server/scripts/README.md

 - It is configured to restart always.
 - It depends on the `postgres` service, meaning it will not start until the `postgres` service is up.

+#### Redis Cache

+- This service uses the `redis:latest` image.
+- It is assigned the port `6379` on the host and inside the Docker container.
+- It is configured to restart always.

 #### Nginx

 - This service uses the `nginx:latest` image.